 How good was the evidence?

-The quality of the evidence for successful completion of dental treatment and reduction in gagging was very low, due to unclear risk of bias and the small number of people studied in the single included trial.
+The level of certainty we have in these findings is very low.
+This was due to unclear risk of bias and the small number of people involved in the trials.

 What are the implications for dentists and the general public?